UeharaSetsuYu/Multi-view-Datasets/README.md

 The image data includes various feature descriptors, such as Color Histogram (CH), Color Moments (CM), Color Correllogram (CORR), Edge Direction Histogram (EDH), and Wavelet Texture (WT).
 For further details, please refer to: [FPMVS-CAG](FPMVS-CAG)

 ### YoutubeFace_sel
+An image feature-based multi-view dataset, which can be referred to in: [FPMVS-CAG](FPMVS-CAG)